Skip to main content

 A fractional CMO should make the existing team more effective before making the team different.

-1. Strategy gets owned: The fractional CMO sets the strategic frame: which markets matter, which buyer problems are worth messaging around, which channels deserve investment, and which activities should stop.
+1. Strategy gets owned: The fractional CMO sets the frame: which markets matter, which buyer problems are worth messaging around, which channels deserve investment, and which activities should stop.

 3. Decision quality improves: The team gets faster answers on positioning, campaigns, budget tradeoffs, lead quality, AI adoption, content priorities, and pipeline contribution.